![]() |

 \[ \left\{ \begin{array}{l} \theta=\theta(h)\\ K = K(\theta) \end{array} \right. \]

 Generic material model is implemented in MixTransport::GenericMaterial, which is an abstract class, thus its instance cannot be created.
 This class sets methods and data used by finite element instances.
-It is not modified when new material is implemented.
+It is not modified when a new material is implemented.
 This class is located in UnsaturatedFlow.hpp.
-To implement new material model user need to implement method
+To implement a new material model the user needs to implement this method

 From MixTransport::GenericMaterial, the MixTransport::CommonMaterialData is derived.
 This class is unchanged if new material is implemented unless new material parameters need to be added to the model.
 Material parameters are read from text file given with command line option -configure unsaturated.cfg.
-Example of such fill looks as follows,
+Example of such file looks as follows

-For proposes of this tutorial we have implemented two material models, i.e. MixTransport::MaterialDarcy and MixTransport::MaterialVanGenuchten, both classes are derived from MixTransport::CommonMaterialData.
+For purposes of this tutorial we have implemented two material models, i.e. MixTransport::MaterialDarcy and MixTransport::MaterialVanGenuchten, both classes are derived from MixTransport::CommonMaterialData.

 The simplest method to implement new material is to derive class form MixTransport::MaterialWithAutomaticDifferentiation, and add it to file MaterialUnsaturatedFlow.cpp.
 MixTransport::MaterialWithAutomaticDifferentiation is a class to simplify implementation of the material model by utilizing advantages of automatic differentiation.
 Comprehensive description of library ADOL-C for automatic differentiation can be found here (link).